3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Methods

+We use a rigid bottom boundary condition with a fixed surface temperature, and horizontal periodic boundary conditions.
+The turbulent heat and momentum exchange at the bottom boundary is calculated using the original CM1 formulation.
+Additionally, a Rayleigh damping layer is applied in the top 10 km of the domain to damp out any upward propagating gravity waves.
+The timestep is set to 3 seconds and radiative calculations are run once per minute.

 We use the \cite{rotunno_airsea_1987} condensation scheme to account for condensation of the water vapor tracer, rainout and evaporation.
-We only consider the vapor and liquid phase in this work.
-Within the Rotunno and Emanuel condensation scheme, the vapor mixing ratio is, $q_v = \frac{\rho_v}{\rho_b}$, and the liquid condensate is $q_l = \frac{\rho_l}{\rho_b}$, where $\rho_l$ is the density of liquid condensate, $\rho_b$ is the background atmosphere density, and $\rho_v$ is the density of the atmospheric tracer in vapor form.
-Further, in this scheme a distinction is made between \emph{cloud} and \emph{rain} water.
-Condensate with $q_l \le 1 g \; kg^{-1}$ is cloud condensate and has a terminal fall velocity of V = 0 $\rm m \; s^{-1}$, while condensates with $q_l > 1 g \; kg^{-1}$ is rain condensate and has a terminal fall velocity of V = 10 $\rm m \; s^{-1}$.
+The Rotunno and Emanuel scheme only considers the vapor and liquid phases where the vapor mixing ratio is, $q_v = \frac{\rho_v}{\rho_b}$, and the liquid condensate mixing ratio is $q_l = \frac{\rho_l}{\rho_b}$. $\rho_l$ is the density of liquid condensate, $\rho_b$ is the background atmosphere density, and $\rho_v$ is the density of the atmospheric tracer in vapor form.
+In the Rotunno and Emanuel scheme, a distinction is made between \emph{cloud} and \emph{rain} water.
+Condensate with $q_l \le 1$~g~kg$^{-1}$ is cloud condensate and has a terminal fall velocity of V = 0 $\rm m \; s^{-1}$, while condensates with $q_l > 1$~g~kg$^{-1}$ is rain condensate and has a terminal fall velocity of V = $-$10 $\rm m \; s^{-1}$.

-Condensation is modeled as a two-step process where first, precipitation occurs \emph{in~situ} and second, the condensate is removed by rainout if $V > 0$.
-Condensation occurs at a given timestep when $q_v(p) > q_{v, \rm sat}(p)$ where $q_{v, \rm sat}(p)$ is the vapor mixing ratio if the air parcel at the given $(T, p)$ is fully saturated.
-In this scheme, condensation occurs to remove excess water vapor relative to saturation such that after condensation $q_v(p)~=~q_{v, \rm sat}(p)$.
+Condensation is modeled as a two-step process.
+First, precipitation occurs \emph{in~situ} and second, the condensate is removed by rainout if $V < 0$.
+Condensation occurs at a given timestep when $q_v(p) > q_{v, \rm sat}(p)$ where $q_{v, \rm sat}(p)$ is the saturation vapor mixing ratio at the given $(T, p)$.
+Condensation occurs to remove excess water vapor relative to saturation such that after condensation $q_v(p)~=~q_{v, \rm sat}(p)$.
 When condensation occurs, a small amount of liquid condensate forms, the vapor pressure of the tracer is adjusted to the saturation vapor pressure, and the latent heat release of condensation causes the local temperature to increase slightly.
-Condensates can evaporate in a grid cell if $q_v(p) < q_{v, \rm sat}(p)$ and $q_l > 0$.
-Evaporation occurs until the condensate is depleted or $q_v(p) = q_{v, \rm sat}(p)$, depending on which occurs first.
-Rainout moves condensates to lower atmospheric layers, where they would evaporate if the layers are sub-saturated.
-When evaporation occurs, the temperature decreases slightly due to the latent heat required to evaporate the liquid, and the vapor pressure of the tracer is again adjusted accordingly.
-We do not model detailed cloud condensation growth or microphysics.
-Condensates are assumed to fall out instantaneously and re-evaporated in sub-saturated regions.